EikosPartners/windowmanagerjs/README.md

-# scalejs.windowfactory v0.9.9
+# windowmanager.js v0.10.0
 An extension for scalejs to manage multiple dockable HTML windows.
 This extension is designed to support multiple different different encapsulation runtimes.